nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * displays the list of unscheduled jobs
 * gets the unscheduled job list using `Logic` component: `Logic#getUnscheduledDeliveryJobList()`
-* remains up-to-date with the job list by adding `addListener` to `Logic#getFilteredDeliveryJobList()`.
+* remains up-to-date with the job list by using `ObservableList<DeliveryJob>#addListener()` to `Logic#getFilteredDeliveryJobList()` - which will listen to changes made to the delivery job list.

-Upon calling `MainWindow#handleUnscheduled()`, the diagram below shows how `UnscheduleWindow` is being instantiated by calling `UnscheduleWindow#fillInnerParts()` to initialize the UI, and fill in the job list for the corresponding parts.
+Upon calling `MainWindow#handleUnscheduledTimetable()`, the diagram below shows how `UnscheduleWindow` is being instantiated by calling `UnscheduleWindow#fillInnerParts()` to initialize the UI, and fill in the job list for the corresponding parts.

 ![Sequence Diagram of initialization the Unschedule Window](images/UiSequenceDiagramUnscheduledTimetableWindow.png)